rezabyte/maximum-word-frequency/README.md

 7. Implement a class called Solution.

 8. Implement the following read-only attributes in the Solution class.
-The grader will look for accessor methods with these exact names.
     * analyzers - an array that will hold a LineAnalyzer for each line of the input text file
     * highest_count_across_lines - a number with the value of the highest frequency of a word
     * highest_count_words_across_lines - an array of LineAnalyzers with the words with the highest frequency